cybercongress/cybertensor-developer-docs/docs/learn/introduction.md

 Cybertensor provides all the tools, codebase, a quickstart subnet template, the minimum compute, memory and storage requirements you will need, and step-by-step instructions for you to accomplish this easily.

-You will use your local Cybertensor faucet to mint faucet TAO tokens in this step.
+You will use your local Cybertensor faucet to mint faucet PUSSY tokens in this step.
 Using this offline local subnet and local blockchain configuration you can:

 Familiarize yourself, by examining the code in the subnet template, with how incentive mechanisms are coded and configured.
 Change the subnet template code to write your own incentive mechanism and test it locally.